 The most important thing to remember when selling or trading your deer hides is to keep them fresh and pliable.

-Your local fur buyer can’t use them if they are green, slimy, stinky messes.
+Buyer can’t use them if they are green, slimy, stinky messes.

-Your fur buyer can’t use them if they still have heads, and or legs attached.
+Buyer won’t take them if they still have heads, and or legs attached.